xbmm1/python-homework/README.md

 ---

 * In this activity, I created a Python script for analyzing the financial records of a company.
 I was provided with a financial dataset.
 This dataset is composed of two columns, Date and Profit/Losses.
 I made a *Python script that analyzes* the records to calculate profit and loss and average change printing the results to a new .txt file
+* The program is in the pybank folder